- Environment Agency

 - Environment Agency data on business environmental performance

 - Last updated:

-The waste industry: Environment Agency statistics on environmental performance, pollution incidents and illegal waste.
+Environment Agency statistics on the waste industry's environmental performance, pollution incidents and illegal waste.

 This file may not be suitable for users of assistive technology.
 Request an accessible format.